+New directions

-New directions Bhupen worked as an accountant for many years, but became an artist after a friend encouraged him.
+Bhupen worked as a chartered accountant for many years, but became an artist after his friend Ghulam Mohammed Sheikh encouraged him.

-He was a self-taught artist, but joined the Faculty of Fine arts at Baroda University in 1962.
+He was a self-taught artist, but joined the Faculty of Fine arts at Baroda in 1962.
+There was an atmosphere of free thought and Bhupen thrived on it.

-Identity and society Bhupen painted with oil, gouache or watercolour and his work has been compared to that of David Hockney.
+Identity and society

+Bhupen painted with oil, gouache or watercolour and his work has been compared to that of David Hockney.
 He also worked with ceramics and collage.

 His art work showed people's day to day struggles.
-His work contains lots of personal references and explores his gay identity.
+His work contains lots of personal references and explores the relationship between his gay identity and Indian society.